 We've developed the Bark for Chrome extension for monitoring student browsing activity within Chrome.
-This extension is not a filter — it does not prohibit traffic, but it will alert you to worrisome web browsing.
+This extension is not a filter — it does not prohibit traffic, but it will alert you to inappropriate or concerning web browsing.

 If you'd rather deploy one of our web filters, check out this article instead.